 In December 2016, the owners of Yak Yeti Yak also opened Nepalese street food café Phat Yaks.
 Following the same ethos as their parent restaurant, Phat Yaks offers delicious vegetarian and vegetarian breakfast and lunch options which are great for on-the-go dining.

-If pizza is your favourite treat, look no further than Dough in the Corridor.
+If pizza is your favourite treat, look no further than Dough in The Corridor.
 With a variety of different pizza doughs on offer (all of which are vegan, and with gluten-free options to boot), you'll be spoilt for choice.
-Sub mozzarella for their tasty vegan alternative, and you can enjoy a plant-based version of the Italian classic.
+Sub mozzarella for their tasty vegan alternative and you can enjoy a plant-based version of the Italian classic.

 The Mint Room

 The ethos of Indian restaurant The Mint Room is that tradition and modernity should go hand in hand.
-Open seven days a week for lunch and dinner, The Mint Room has a contemporary ambiance and offers traditional Indian cuisine cooked and presented in an innovative and exciting way.
+Open seven days a week for lunch and dinner, The Mint Room has a contemporary ambience and offers traditional Indian cuisine cooked and presented in an innovative and exciting way.
 Those dining on a sunny day can enjoy their meal on The Mint Room's stunning terrace.